gSchool/TTP-EXCEL-CONTENT/excel-lessons/data-importing.md

 ##### !question

 ### Optional learning: import an XML file into Excel**
-* Import the orders.xml file into Excel
+* Import the part.xml file into Excel
-  * Download the orders.xml file from the TPC-H Relational Database Benchmark section on [this page](http://aiweb.cs.washington.edu/research/projects/xmltk/xmldata/www/repository.html#tpc-h)
+  * Download the part.xml file from the TPC-H Relational Database Benchmark section on [this page](http://aiweb.cs.washington.edu/research/projects/xmltk/xmldata/www/repository.html#tpc-h)
   * Use Data > Get Data > From File > From XML to import into Excel
     * Note - Depending on which version of Excel you have the menu navigation may be different

 ##### !end-question